 Preserving the past

-In 2009 Senator Ellis passed legislation creating The Holocaust and Genocide Commission, a volunteer commission that serves as a conduit of information to public and private schools, and organizations for information on the Holocaust and acts of genocide for public and private schools and organizations.
+In 2009 Senator Ellis passed legislation creating The Holocaust and Genocide Commission, a volunteer commission that serves as a conduit of information to public and private schools, and organizations for information on the Holocaust and acts of genocide.
 In 2007, Senator Ellis passed the Stop the Genocide Act, requiring state pension funds to divest from companies doing business in Sudan.
 Over the previous four years, the Sudanese government and their allied organizations had killed more than 400,000 people and displaced more than 2.5 million in Sudan’s Darfur region.
 The U.N. had declared the crisis the “worst humanitarian disaster in the world today.”

 Reforming the legal system